Enric Miralles: Architecture

-The independent architectural language of Enric Miralles can be difficult to classify in terms of contemporary architecture.
+The independent architectural language of Miralles can be difficult to classify in terms of contemporary architecture.
 It is influenced by Spanish architects, such as Alejandro de la Sota, José Antonio Coderch and Josep Maria Jujol, and also from international greats such as Le Corbusier, Louis Kahn and Alvar Aalto and the Russian Constructivist movement of the early 20th century.
 The freely formed buildings utilising massive building materials and steel, develop from their relationship with the environment and connect themselves to it.
 The form is constructed using often unusual materials which are generally left with natural surfaces.
 Form and material interpret the place, traditions and history in a personal and poetic art, as his critics attest.
 From the starting point of the townscape or landscape he would design a building in its totality, down to the details of the furnishing and the exterior installations.
 Therefore, the execution of the details was just as important to the communication of meaning as the main form.
 Both were developed over a large number of designs and with numerous models as the main tool of the design process.

 Charles Jencks, writing on the problems surrounding the construction of the Scottish Parliament Building and the controversial reception of its design for Architecture Today, summed up Miralles' architectural style:

 Miralles, like many other postmodern architects, has a preference for piling on the motifs and ideas: upturned boats, keel shapes, deep window reveals like a castle, crow-steps, prow shapes, diagonal gutters, 'bamboo bundles' and above all the dark granite gun-shape that repeats as an ornamental motif at a huge scale.
 Everywhere broken silhouettes compete for attention, just like the alleyways next door.
 That's fine, and contextual, but it's quite a meal.
 As a result of the complexity, the parliament is really a kind of small city, with much too much to digest in one short three-hour sitting.
 The Scottish parliament will take time to judge: maybe not 50 years but three or four visits, long enough to absorb all the richness and get used to those jumpy black granite guns, the most arbitrary of several questionable ornaments.

 Academia

-Enric Miralles was an active teacher at numerous universities.
+Miralles was an active teacher at numerous universities.
 In 1985, he became a professor at the ETSAB in Barcelona.
 During 1990, he took over the conceptional design chair at the Städelschule in Frankfurt am Main.
 In 1993, Miralles received an invitation from Harvard University to occupy the Kenzo Tange chair.
 He taught as a guest lecturer at Columbia University in New York, Princeton University in New Jersey, the Architectural Association in London, the Berlage Instituut in Rotterdam, the Mackintosh School of Architecture in Glasgow and the Universities of Buenos Aires and Mexico City.